shirleywbi/BudgetApp/README.md

 - LSP - Determining whether a subclass is substitutable.
     - EX.
 Panels had extended UIFormat but panels does not have an is-a relationship so instantiated instead.
 - Exceptions - Hiding non-fatal errors from users by throwing and catching exceptions
+- Bugs, bugs and more bugs
+    - Solutions are everywhere so look up what worked for other people
+    - Read your code carefully, shrink if needed
+    - Draw a class diagram, structural diagram, type hierarchy
+    - Think about possible causes for the issues
+        - Why is something repeating?
+Is there duplication somewhere?
+            - EX.
+Duplication when trying to print out report due to multiple notifyObservers in different methods
+        - Why are values not changing?
+Is it referring to the correct object?